plentymarkets/docs-raw/plentyInterface/Item.md

 <pre>public <strong>findByVariationId</strong>(<a target="_blank" href="http://php.net/int">int</a> $variationId):<a target="_blank" href="http://php.net/array">array</a></pre>

-Lists variation barcodes.
+Lists all barcodes of a variation.
 The ID of the variation must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$variationId</td>
-        <td>The ID of the variation</td>
+        <td>The unique ID of the variation</td>
     </tr>
 </table>